 Some Frequently Asked Questions about Waivers of International Student Health Insurance

 Health care in the United States is expensive and the individual is responsible for paying their medical costs.
 The government does not pay for it.
 Having health insurance protects the individual by helping pay the medical expenses if he/she should become ill or be involved in an accident and it also helps you stay healthy by allowing you to get the preventative care you need.
 For these reasons, all international students in F-1, J-1/J-2 and M-1 status who attend one of the 11 schools in the North Dakota University System (NDUS) are required by NDUS to have the state-mandated student health insurance policy through UnitedHealthcare StudentResources (UHCSR).
 With the following in-network benefits of a $100 deductible, cost-sharing at 80/20, and a $5,000 out of pocket maximum per year for an individual student, you will find that the policy is excellent and is a good balance of low out-of-pocket costs and good benefits.
 In addition, the UHCSR plan also covers medical services at Student Health Services at 100% with no deductible, so it is often less expensive to have the student insurance plan and utilize campus healthcare options.
 Despite the high quality and many benefits of the student plan, some students wish to substitute utilize another policy that is comparable to the student plan.
 Under NDUS Policy/Procedure 505, students may be eligible for a waiver of this insurance requirement if they are able to provide proof of comparable coverage.
-If you wish to have your request for a waiver considered, please fill out the waiver form completely and submit to the NDSU Office of International Programs for review.
+If the posted waiver deadline has not yet passed and you wish to have your request for a waiver considered, please fill out the waiver form completely and submit to the NDSU Office of International Student and Study Abroad Services for review.

 Waivers are granted in only a few exceptional situations, as listed below and on the form.

-Students NOT required to fill out a waiver form
+General Waiver Information: Students NOT required to fill out a waiver form

 - If you are a student from Canada or Norway, you are not required to purchase the insurance as per NDUS Policy 505.
 The waiver is automatic and student health insurance will not be charged to your account.
 If you have a policy from your home country, please note insurance policies based outside the U.S. may only cover costs up to what is usual and customary in your home country, and this may lead to unexpected additional costs for medical expenses incurred while in the United States.
 If you opt to choose the policy through United Healthcare, or would like more information regarding the benefits of having a health insurance policy based in the United States, please contact your international student advisor.